Distribution Knowledge Embedding for Graph Pooling: Conclusion

 \section{Conclusion}

 In this paper, we propose a practical plug-and-play module for graph-level representation learning.
 We first argue that distribution knowledge is crucial to graph-level downstream tasks, because the distribution space is suitable to outline the non-Euclidean geometry information of graphs.
 To embed the Gaussian into the linear space with Euclidean operation, we propose distribution knowledge embedding (DKEPool), a novel Gaussian-based representation module, and provide theoretical analysis to support why our DKEPool can outline distribution information.
 Furthermore, we introduce its robust variant based on the robust estimation of covariance in the Gaussian setting.

-We evaluate our method on the graph classification benchmarks and achieve superior performance compared with the state-of-the-art methods.
+Extensive experiments on graph classification tasks demonstrate that the proposed DKEPool significantly and consistently outperforms the state-of-the-art methods.
+For the task of stepwise information extracting, we design the stepwise experiments to demonstrate that the DKE module can be applied into hierarchical pooling frameworks to improve the performance.
+Furthermore, there are incredible opportunities for the DKE module to be further extended to more real-world applications such as recognition tasks in computer vision because it is a general framework for representation learning.